Historic Resource Planning in Grants Pass

-This page includes a map of the Historic District with a list and descriptions of historic buildings in the district.
+The Historic Grants Pass page on this website includes a map of the Historic District with a list and descriptions of historic buildings in the district.
 It also has links to online interactive walking tours, which are also mobile-device friendly.

 Events in and around the Historic District

 There are many events in and around the Historic District and other historic areas throughout the year.
-See the event calendars for TravelGrantsPass.com Opens a New Window. and the Josephine County Historical Society Opens a New Window. for upcoming events.
+See the following event calendars:

 Artistry in Mortar & Brick